YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 We can define the default URL or search query in the ``defaults.json`` file of the ``twitterMojit``.
-Because the ``twitter`` mojit instance does not define the ``url`` and ``query`` properties explicitly defined, your application will use the defaults.
+Because the ``twitter`` mojit instance does not define the ``url`` and ``query`` properties explicitly, your application will use the defaults.

 .. code-block:: javascript